grommet/grommet-ferret/src/nwjs/README.md

   1. Create a build directory, such as `c:\build`

-  2. Checkout the Phoenix source into the `c:\build` directory
+  2. Checkout the Ferret source into the `c:\build` directory

   3. Rename the base source directory from `grommet-ferret` to `ferret`